JasonLocklin/Dissertation/VWM/Methods.md

-For each trial, these measures were calculated based on the physical location of the participant's response relative to the true colour of the target square on the color bar.
+For each trial, these measures were calculated based on the physical location of the participant's response relative to the true colour of the target square on the colour bar.
 First, a probability that the
 participant indicated the correct target colour, $P_T$, by the magnitude of the location on a Gaussian distribution centred